 I woke up this morning with a sudden stomach ache and I started to go over what I had for dinner last night.
 It wasn’t really something that I thought should cause me stomach ache and this got me really worried so guess what I did?
 I went to google symptoms of Corona Virus.
-Trust google to show me that stomach ache was actually the very first symptom.
-I began to panic and went to twitter to to lift my spirit but it made me feel worse.
+Trust Google to show me that stomach ache was actually the very first symptom.
+I began to panic and went to Twitter to lift my spirit but it made me feel worse.

 Where do we go when we’re trying to escape from the world?
-For most of us it’s social media but right now, we can’t control what we’re seeing on social media any more than we can control our real life.
-The media is filled with corona virus discussions daily.
+For most of us, it’s social media but right now, we can’t control what we’re seeing on social media any more than we can control our real life.
+The media is filled with coronavirus discussions daily.
 I would talk about preventive and possible control measures but I’m guessing that’s all we’ve been hearing about for the past few weeks and this is causing us so much anxiety.

 The uncertainty surrounding coronavirus is the hardest thing to handle and that makes it all too easy to exaggerate and spiral into overwhelming fear and panic.
 Being isolated from others also can bring up a host of negative feelings so I’ll share some personal tips that are helping me deal with anxiety in this trying time.